ComplexNetworkJN/ComplexNetwork/PPI_networks/README.md

-# this files contains 11 species' network files and corresponding similarity files
+# This files contains 11 species' network files and corresponding similarity files
 **
 # noted : all files are raw, meaning that they all need cleaning